-COGS is an abbreviation of the term cost of goods sold.
+COGS is the cost of those goods associated with product sales.
 The cost of goods sold includes the costs of all items that are directly or indirectly associated with the production or purchase of goods that have been sold.
 The main categories of costs included in COGS are:

 There are several ways to calculate COGS.
 At the least accurate level, it can be a simple calculation of adding purchases to beginning inventory and then subtracting ending inventory, though that approach requires an accurate ending inventory count.
 A more accurate method is to track each inventory item as it moves through the warehouse and production areas, and assign costs at a unit level.